 slave_master_info.
 The use of a file in the

-data directory for the master info repository is now deprecated,
+data directory for the connection metadata repository is now

 administrator.
 An alternative to storing the password in the

 REPLICA (or before MySQL 8.0.22,

 GROUP_REPLICATION statement to specify credentials for

 connecting to the source.

 Use a restricted access mode to protect database backups that include log tables or log files containing passwords.